Shadow Work for Professional Growth and Development

 Journaling is a preferred method of self-improvement and personal development since it is adaptable and powerful.

-Journaling is a preferred method, whether it's an exercise in cultivating gratitude, positive affirmations, inner child work, or shadow work.
+Journaling is a preferred method, whether it's cultivating gratitude, positive affirmations, inner child work, or shadow work.
 And it appears many others are using journal practice for the same.

 3. Observe Emotional Responses